kosbarts/Commissioner/README.md

 ![](documentation/proofs/Commissioner-Promo-1.png)

 ## Basic Information
 Commissioner is a low-contrast humanist sans-serif with almost classical proportions, conceived as a variable family.
 The family consists of three “voices”.
 The default style is a grotesque with straight stems.
-As the flair axis grows the straight grotesque terminals develop a swelling and become almost glyphic serifs while joints become more idiosyncratic.
+As the flare axis grows the straight grotesque terminals develop a swelling and become almost glyphic serifs while joints become more idiosyncratic.
 The volume axis transforms the glyphic serifs to wedge-like ones.

 ![](documentation/proofs/Commissioner-Promo-3.png)